 Macalester regularly offers five semesters of instruction in Modern Standard Arabic.
 When coordinated well with study abroad, students can thus complete three full years of study.

-Arabic language courses may be used to build a major or minor in Classics, or students may use Arabic to declare an Individually Designed Interdepartmental major.
+Arabic language courses may be used to build a major or minor in Classical Mediterranean and Middle East, or students may use Arabic to declare an Individually Designed Interdepartmental major.

 Follow this link for information on Majors in Classical Languages, Archaeology and Civilization.